Drake Equations and ‘It Ain’t Gunna Happen’ Science Fiction

 So far as we presently know, each one of these 700 or so bodies could have some form of life on it, that we merely have not yet detected.
 Could there truly be no silicon-based viral microbes buried underground in an ice cave on the Moon?

 On the other hand, each one of the these moons and planets, and every other moon and planet in the Milky Way and in the Local Group, and in the Virgo Cluster, could be as empty of life as the core of the sun.
-We not only might be the first world were life developed, might be the only one where it ever will.
+We not only might be the first world where life developed, we might be the only one where it ever will.

 On the gripping hand, the core of the sun might not only be filled with life, it might be the only place favorable for the most common form of life in the universe, beings who exist in the very high energy states needed to continue their life processes indefinitely.
 They have not made contact with us because the idea that life can exist in non-luminous non-plasma matter, in solid form, is inconceivable to them, as it is so remarkably unlikely.